Projected XI example

 Expected 11 is built around pre-kickoff information.
 The earlier a useful lineup read is available, the more valuable it is.
 That is why access unlocks in stages rather than all at once.

-If you are not signed in, you still get public access close to kickoff.
-If you create a free account, you unlock predicted lineups earlier.
-If you want the earliest possible access, Pro is the tier that opens predicted lineups as soon as they are published.
+If you are not signed in, you still get public access in the final 2 hours before kickoff.
+If you create a free account, you unlock predicted lineups from 8 hours before kickoff.
+Pro opens predicted lineups as soon as they are published.

 Access timeline